logan169/logan169.github.io/_posts/2025-03-04-houdini-large-language-model-agent.md

 # Local vs. Hosted LLMs Agents

 As AI-driven automation becomes more prevalent, businesses are increasingly dedicating resources to functional AI departments.
-The goal isn’t to replace workers but to delegate repetitive tasks to AI, allowing employees to focus on more complex, value-driven work.
+The goal isn’t to replace workers but to delegate repetitive tasks to AI, allowing them to focus on more complex, value-driven work.
 When implementing LLM-powered automation, one of the key decisions is whether to rely on a hosted service or deploy models locally.

 ## Hosted LLM Services